vanithavani96/Machine-Learning-Assignments/README.md

 # Machine-Learning-Assignments
 A respository of Machine Learning Assignments
-1. Assignment of simple linear regression.
+1. Assignment of Simple Linear Regression.
+2. Assignment of Multiple Linear Regression